lukebenda/codepath-cybersecurity-homework/README.md

 **Describe any challenges encountered while doing the work** It was difficult to figure out which attacks would work on each site.
 This was the most time consuming part of the assignment.
 Nevertheless, I acknowledge that this is a major aspect of hacking and what makes the assignment far closer to real-world encounters.
+I also had the most difficulty completing the CSRF challenge.
+I discovered that ```<body onload="document.CSRF.submit()">``` and the name given to the form were different.
+This caused the page to load improperly and thus would not carry out a successful attack.
+Upon fixing this, the attack was successful.